You are here

 CME Energy and Scudder successfully overcame several challenges in this project, such as attempting to develop the first independent power project in Latin America.
 In addition, they faced a complex regulatory, political and economic environment.

-CME Energy helped Scudder achieve significant results as a key participant in the development team.
+CME Energy was a key member of the development team in assisting US based asset manager Scudder.
 In addition to advising Scudder in the creation of the fund and setting appropriate criteria to maximize the potential for successful investments, CME Energy advised Scudder on three successful investments in Latin America, including Colombia, and the region’s first independent power project.
 In addition, CME Energy assisted with specific projects opportunities in Argentina, Columbia, Peru, Ecuador and Central America.